 Particulates present in smog also contain benzo[a]pyrene.
 It belongs to a group of polycyclic aromatic hydrocarbons.
 It is heavily carcinogenic.
 People smoking cigarettes should be aware that in smoke from one cigarette, there are around 14.86 nanograms of benzo[a]pyrene.
 Unfortunately, people who are free from this terrible addiction cannot feel safe.
 Apart from spending time among smokers and so-called passive smoking (inhaling cigarette smoke from a person smoking nearby), they can get exposed to benz[a]pyrene while taking a simple winter walk.
 Benz[a]pyrene is produced during ineffective burning of coal, rubbish, and plastics in local boilers and house stoves used for heating.
 It's saddening that a forest of chimneys emitting poisonous smoke is still a typical winter sight in many cities around the world.
 Thanks to our calculator, you can count how many cigarettes you “smoke” during such a walk.

 Latest annual report of the European Environment Agency (EEA) for 2016 shows that benzo[a]pyrene is one of the most prominent air pollution problems present in Europe.
 Up to 91% of the European Union urban population was exposed to the harmful level of B[a]P concentration above the WHO reference.
 The European Union target value for air pollution states that annual mean concentration of B[a]P must not exceed 1 ng/m³.
 However, the World Health Organization (WHO) guidelines say that this concentration should be less than 0.12 ng/m³ to reduce the risk of additional lifetime lung cancer to approximately 1 in 100 000.
-In the following picture, you can see that only dark green dots fulfill WHO standards for B[a]P concentration (source - EEA report).
+In the following picture, you can see that only beige dots fulfill WHO standards for B[a]P concentration (source - EEA air quality statistics).
 Entire central and central eastern Europe struggles with this carcinogenic compound!

 Air quality standards in Europe